hyperledger/aries-rfcs/features/0160-connection-protocol/README.md

 #### Response Processing

-When the _invitee_ receives the `response` message, they will verify the `change_sig` provided.
+When the _invitee_ receives the `response` message, they will verify the `sig_data` provided.
 After validation, they will update their wallet with the new connection information.
 If the endpoint was changed, they may wish to execute a Trust Ping to verify that new endpoint.

 #### Response Errors